IKE Platform

 Most

 ws:*goals are declared as Maven aggregators (@Mojo(aggregator = true)).
 They run once at the workspace root, not once per Maven module.
-Invoking from any subdirectory works — the goal walks up the filesystem looking forworkspace.yaml. - Topological order
+Invoking from any subdirectory works — the goal walks up the filesystem looking forworkspace.yaml.
+When none is found, the working-tree and lifecycle goals fall back to the current repository — a working set of one — while graph goals report that a workspace is required. - Topological order

 -